 As you land in Fiji, the magnificent vistas barely prepare you for the adventure ahead.
-Eager to get in the water, we head to Beqa Adventure Divers in Pacific Harbour for an orientation and introduction to the SRMR, recently established to protect and study the resident population of sharks, and in turn aid in the long-term conservation of sharks worldwide.
-Their structured dives offer divers and researchers the unique opportunity to watch these amazing creatures in their natural habitat.
+Eager to get in the water, head to Pacific Harbour for an orientation and introduction to the Shark Reef Marine Reserve, recently established to protect and study the resident population of sharks, and in turn aid in the long-term conservation of sharks worldwide.
+Structured dives offer divers and researchers the unique opportunity to watch these amazing creatures in their natural habitat.

-Back at the SRMR, we continue our shark studies as we compile, summarize and discuss our surveys and field research for our final projects.
+Back at the SRMR, continue your shark studies as you compile, summarize and discuss surveys and field research for your final project.
 Talk about the role of sharks in the food chain and how they are critical to ocean ecosystems.
-Examine the negative impact of long line fishing, as well as the misrepresentation of sharks from Hollywood movies to folk tales and myths.
+Examine the negative impact of longline fishing, as well as the misrepresentation of sharks from Hollywood movies to folk tales and myths.
 Take a break from shark diving and enjoy the vibrant reef life Fiji has to offer.
 Soft coral dives in the Beqa Lagoon abound with over 250 species of fish from tiny critters to large pelagics… Breathtaking!
 Encounter blue ribbon eel, lionfish, jacks, giant groupers, octopus and scorpionfish on unforgettable dives.

-Your view of the natural world, forever changed
+Your view of the natural world is forever changed.

-We complete our trip with a visit to a river village and a whitewater journey down the “river of Eden” in the dramatic Navua Gorge.
+Complete your trip with a visit to a river village and a whitewater journey down the “River of Eden” in the dramatic Navua Gorge.
 The roaring rapids cascade down a stunning canyon lined with black lava rock, vibrant jungle and dazzling waterfalls.
-A feast on our final night gives us the opportunity to celebrate all we have learned and experienced on our extraordinary South Pacific adventure.
+A feast on your final night gives you the opportunity to celebrate all you have learned and experienced on this extraordinary South Pacific adventure.